Computer Applications Technology Program

 Keyboarding skills recommended.
 Manipulate windows; multitask; customize; manage disks, drives, files, folders; help and support; multimedia; graphics; conferencing; instant messaging; blogging; scanning; sharing; and maintenance.

-This course introduces the student to a broad range of topics about which an entry-level user support specialist is expected to know, including knowledge, skills and abilities they need to find employment in the support industry.
+This course introduces the student to a broad range of topics about what an entry-level user support specialist is expected to know, including knowledge, skills and abilities they need to find employment in the support industry.
 It is recommended that students have familiarity with Microsoft Office Suite and good keyboarding skills.
+Colisted with IT 212.

 This course will cover advanced Microsoft Excel concepts and practices that will be beneficial in math, science and business settings.